What's in this guide

 The core features you'd expect from a real VDR:

 A Dropbox folder has none of those things.
-Neither does a Google Drive link you emailed to five investors.
+Neither does a Google Drive link you emailed to five parties.

 Fair question.
 Most traditional VDR platforms charge between $400 and $2,000+ per month.
-For a startup pre-revenue, that's a lot of money to share some PDFs.
+For most companies, that's a lot of money to share some PDFs.

 Here's why the pricing is where it is: